sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 - You can change the target Index
 - You can schedule your Indexer again
 - You can check "Advanced Options".
 Click this option to see:
   - Base-64 Encode Keys.
-This is the alghoritm used encrypt the data, the default option of the Index creation.
-It means that the data within the Azure Search Index is protected and your app needs to decrypt it to read in "human format".
+This is the alghoritm used encrypt the data of your index key.
+It is the default option of the Index creation and this encryption avoids a typical problem of the metadata_storage_path, our recomended field for the documents key, as mentioned in the previous step.
+The storage path will have characters like "/" that are not allowded in a key.
+That's a **paradox**, we "have to use" metadata_storage_path but typicaly it has invalid characters.
+The Base-64 encryption fixes this problem.
+It also means that the data within the Azure Search Index is protected and your app needs to decrypt it to read in "human format".
   - You will also see optoins for max errors per execution, items per execution, execution size and so on.
   - Note that you can change the "Data to extract" and the "Parsing mode" options.